Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 While this is the general experience of many perimenopausal women, it's important to remember that your experience may be different, as everyone’s perimenopause journey is unique.
 It’s also sometimes difficult to discern which of these hair effects stem directly from hormonal shifts during perimenopause or are simply a natural part of aging.

 Perimenopause is an impactful life stage and looks different for everyone.
 Changes to our bodies, with new symptoms emerging is not unusual.
-But that doesn't mean there aren’t steps you can take to support your journey.
+But that doesn't mean there aren’t steps you can take to support your journey – NC° Perimenopause is built to help you decode symptoms and support you throughout the perimenopausal transition.
+Take our perimenopause quiz and find out whether your symptoms might be linked to this life phase and how Natural Cycles can best support you.

 Hair changes and hormonal conditions

-Aside from the hormonal shifts that happen throughout different life stages, some people also experience hormonally-driven conditions like PCOS, endometriosis, and certain thyroid conditions.The associated hormonal imbalances can affect your hair growth patterns and overall hair quality [12,13,14].
+Aside from the hormonal shifts that happen throughout different life stages, you may also experience hormonal conditions like PCOS, endometriosis, and certain thyroid conditions at any point in life.
+These conditions can affect your hair growth patterns and overall hair quality as well.

-Steps to promote healthy hair and manage hair thinning
+Steps to promote healthy hair and manage hair loss

-Overall, hormonal hair thinning can happen for a variety of reasons over the course of our lives, and although there isn’t much we can do to change our genetics or certain life circumstances, Dr Anjali believes there’s a lot to be learned from testing and tracking our own biometrics.
+Overall, hormonal hair thinning can happen for a variety of reasons over the course of our lives, and although there isn’t much we can do to change our genetics or certain life circumstances, there are a few things we can do to manage hormonal hair loss and thinning patterns:

-We want to underscore that the best way to address any kind of hair thinning is by seeing a specialist — like a dermatologist, an endocrinologist, or your primary healthcare provider — to assess root causes and address that cause specifically.
-But once you’ve gotten that assessment, here are some additional lifestyle suggestions to discuss with your provider.
+We want to underscore that the best way to address any kind of hair thinning is by seeing a specialist — like a dermatologist, an endocrinologist, or your primary healthcare provider — to assess the root cause, and treat that cause specifically.

-Promoting healthy hair requires maintaining a healthy scalp.
-Keeping your scalp clean with regular, gentle cleansing and scalp massages can support the healthy functioning of those follicles, and create a better ecosystem for hair growth overall [15].
+How we treat our hair can affect its health, and the first step in promoting healthy hair often requires maintaining a healthy scalp.
+Keeping your scalp clean with regular, gentle cleansing and scalp massages can support the healthy functioning of those follicles, and create a better ecosystem for hair growth overall, so building scalp care into your haircare routine could be a valuable tool to promote overall hair health [19].

 Support hormonal balance with lifestyle and dietary changes

 But not all lifestyle changes are as obvious.
-As we established early on in this article, hormonal hair thinning is often due to an excess or lack of certain hormones.
-To keep your hormones in balance as best you can, Nutrafol’s Expert Team recommends consuming a nutritious diet, getting quality sleep each night, exercising regularly, minimizing alcohol and tobacco use, and managing stress where possible (we know — this is easier said than done).
+As we established earlier, hormonal hair thinning is often due to an excess or lack of certain hormones.
+To keep your hormones in balance as best you can, certain practices like consuming a nutritious diet, getting quality sleep each night, exercising regularly, minimizing alcohol and tobacco use, and managing stress where possible can help [2, 19].
+(We know — much of this is much easier said than done.)

-Make sure your diet contains essential nutrients, such as iron, Omega 3s, vitamin D, and Zinc.
-Alternatively, taking these as supplements you’ll find over-the-counter can make a difference in your hormone health.
-Just remember to consult with your healthcare provider before starting any new regimen (we can’t recommend that enough), as getting too much of certain nutrients can actually contribute to hair thinning [2,15].
+Making sure your diet contains essential nutrients such as iron, Omega-3s, vitamin D, and Zinc can make a difference in your hormone health as well.
+These are usually available as supplements that you’ll find over-the-counter, but remember to consult with your healthcare provider before starting any new vitamin regimen (we can’t recommend that enough), as getting too much of certain nutrients can actually contribute to hair loss [2,19].

-Get hormonal hair thinning support with Nutrafol x Natural Cycles°
+Get hormonal hair thinning support with Natural Cycles°

 At Natural Cycles, we’re dedicated to destigmatizing these conversations and closing the knowledge gap on women’s health to allow you to live confidently.
 Our FDA-cleared app offers individual hormonal support at any stage of life.
 Why not find out if Natural Cycles could work for you today?